Travel Tips

 Currency Exchange, ATM machines

 Currency exchange or traveller’s cheque cashing facility is available at international airports, major banks and hotels and several authorized money exchangers in the city.
-The facility at the Airport and Ashoka Hotel are open 24 hours.
+The facility at the Airport and the Ashoka Hotel are open 24 hours.
 Money exchange facilities are limited in the city and often not conveniently located or available.
-However, there are now a large number of ATM machines available in the city (associated with major banks such as the City Bank) and they provide a convenient way to obtain money at a good exchange rate.
-Please enquire and check the location of the most convenient ATM machine.
-Since many small establishments (including shops, restaurants, taxis and other services) do not normally accept credit cards or foreign currency, it is important to carry enough local currency to meet the anticipated need for the next few days.
+However, there are now a large number of ATMs available in the city (associated with major banks such as the City Bank) and they provide a convenient way to obtain money at a good exchange rate.
+Please enquire and check the location of the most convenient ATM.
+Since many small establishments (including shops, restaurants, taxis, and other services) do not normally accept credit cards or foreign currency, it is important to carry enough local currency to meet the anticipated need for the next few days.
 It is suggested that you keep about $100-$200 worth of local currency for general needs.
 Most of the larger shops, emporiums, restaurants and establishments accept visa cards.

 Telephone and Internet Access